-The work-study program provides support for students to study at RYI even if they are not eligible for a merit-based scholarship.
+The work-study program provides support for international students to study at the Rangjung Yeshe Institute (RYI).
 This program is an opportunity to connect with the RYI community through practical service while, at the same time, offset tuition costs.
 Work-study awards are available in both fall and spring semesters, but an award is not automatically granted.
 Students must reapply for work-study positions every semester.
 Work-study is not available for summer program students.

 Eligibility: who can apply?

-- Be an international student or a student from the SAARC region who is enrolled in any program at RYI.
+- Be an international student who is enrolled in any program at RYI.

-- Be enrolled in, and attending, classes earning at least twelve credits during the semester in which he or she applies.
+- Be enrolled in and attending 12 credits during the semester in which they apply except for new students who have not been previously enrolled in RYI.
 (Note: failing a class during the semester of application will make the student ineligible for a work-study position.)

 - Be enrolled in, and attending, classes that earn at least twelve credits in the semester for which a work-study award has been granted.

-To apply for work-study, please complete and submit the online application form found here.
+To apply for work-study, please complete and submit the online application form here.

 Timing and Award Decisions

-Applications from eligible students are open from April 1 through April 30 for fall semester work-study positions, and November 1 through November 30 for spring semester work-study positions.
+Applications from eligible students are open from November 1 through January 15 for fall semester work-study positions and November 1 through November 30 for spring semester work-study positions.

 A student’s financial need, articulated on the application form, is one of the primary considerations when allocating work-study positions.
-Also of great import is the availability of a job, and whether or not the applicant possesses the appropriate skill set to be successful in that job.
+Also of great importance is the availability of a job, and whether the applicant has the appropriate skill set to be successful in that job.
 RYI’s financial aid committee will assess each of these considerations thoughtfully.

 Successful applicants are notified by February 28 for fall, and December 31 for spring.